|Route showing Offa’s Dyke and Lairg variants. Alternatively view the zoomable Google maps route|

 The route begins at Lizard Point, then follows the South West Coastal Path, via Land’s End to Barnstaple.
 It crosses Exmoor, the Quantocks, Somerset Levels & Mendips to Bristol.
 After Chepstow, by bridge, there is a choice of two routes to Coalbrookdale: EITHER the Welsh-English border (Offa’s Dyke Path) to Knighton then across Shropshire & Wenlock Edge; OR the Gloucestershire Way & Severn valley.
 From Coalbrookdale it crosses Staffordshire & the Peak District, joining the “Alternative” Pennine Way between Ashbourne & Hebden Bridge.
 The official Pennine Way is followed to Jedburgh before crossing the Scottish lowlands & Central belt to Drymen.
 In the Trossachs the route passes through Callandar & Killin, before crossing the edge of Rannoch Moor to Spean Bridge.
 Then it’s mostly camping in the Northern Highlands, passing a few miles South of Ullapool before turning Eastwards towards Oykel Bridge.
 In the “Flow Country”, there’s another choice of routes around Loch Shin: West via Cask or East via Lairg (more road walking).
 The route reaches the East coast South of John O’Groats.
 One more day Westwards & the route finishes at Dunnet Head.

 In 2018 I walked from Lizard Point (25th March) to Peebles (2nd June) with 57 days of walking, the other days being rest-days (6) or injury-days (7).
-I plan to resume walking from Peebles on 23rd April 2019
+I resumed walking from Peebles on 23rd April 2019

 Distances & times